Rovanion/liuthesis/README.md

 be written with UTF-8 encoding.
 When PDFLaTeX is used as the typsetting engine, the babel, palatino and mathpazo packages are used instead.

-Note that _for correct typesetting of the front matter, XeTeX must be used_ as a typesettings engine on a platform where the proprietary fonts KorolevLiU or Calibri/Calibri Italic are available.

 The [BibLaTeX](https://www.ctan.org/pkg/biblatex) package is used for managing references.
 Currently, there is no way to specify the